What is your name and nationality?

 What's the most shocking thing to you about where you are now?

-What do you miss the most about Africa and Nigeria?
+What do you miss the most about Africa, and your home country?

 What's the kindest thing someone abroad did for you?

-Aww, quite nice.
-Do you have any tips for anyone looking to move to Germany?
+So, any tips for anyone looking to relocate to the US?